DarkenCreature/Titan.RenderProcessor/README.md

 # Why?

 The Titan TitanRenderProcessor gives you the ability to render html strings dynamically in your frontend, without having the overheat of a big framework.
 The renderer just exists of one single .js-file witch you can easily integrate in your own project.
 You can rapidly achieve results in developing dynamic html-components without taking care of querying elements, assigning click logic and so on.
-Titan TitanRenderProcessor does this for you just with a couple of html attributes.
+Titan RenderProcessor does this for you just with a couple of html attributes.

 # Installation & usage